meolord29/Agentic_Kinetic/README.md

 E. ADDITIONAL LINKS:
 Provide other project related links here such as GitHub repositories, project website, etc. This will be showcased on the winners page and entries list and are helpful for judging.

-1. https://github.com/meolord29/Agentic_Kinetic.
-Title: Agentic_Kinetic.
-Description: TBD
-2. https:// Title & Description - Should we do a project website/Visual imagery is good? --> Draft (not yet reviewed/rewritten): https://docs.google.com/document/d/1uHZ9Y7Yjq9hVPHIO1eZ2TaoMmesDhNG8s4CyxvZny_I/edit?tab=t.0#heading=h.jwc35sloqfuz
-3. (same as above) --> Not sure about this powerpoint unless it's very visual but we may want to do a video: https://docs.google.com/presentation/d/1mOu_S_HuGJ7VmLbSBwwPBFuU9zt0-vck8D6lbTyohi4/edit?slide=id.ak_s12#slide=id.ak_s12

-Link options for a website:
+1. Agentic Kinetic Repo (Need a description): https://github.com/meolord29/Agentic_Kinetic.
+(README needs to direct them to key sections of the Repo - link to them, e.g. the patient/clincian views below)
+2. Agentic Kinetic Patient Widget: (Need a description) https://claude.ai/code/artifact/6dcbc400-1d4f-496b-8c1e-223ce5869b57 - Should we just keep this as my Claude Artifact?
+3. Agentic Kinetic Clinician Dashboard: (Need a description): https://claude.ai/code/artifact/8cc495cc-a61f-478f-9127-9628277a8e4f - Should we just keep this as my Claude Artifact?
-1. Add content to this repo = simplest.
-We could try to render images of the app for the patient & the doctor with example questions to show the UX.
+4. Add Rendered Images of the app for the patient & doctor with example questions showing the UX to the Repo.
-2. A one-page site with the story, video, screenshots and links — no live agent.
+5. Working Agent: Live agent.
 Host on Google Cloud Run?
-3. Optional: Actual doctor dashboard, built with CopilotKit and hosted on Google Cloud Run, with a short intro section (story, video, links).
-Best evidence for 'working agent' and uses two sponsors for real but this takes extra time.
+6. Optional: Actual doctor dashboard, built with CopilotKit and hosted on Google Cloud Run?.

-Visual ideas:
+7. Backgrounder.
+This is terrible & will be completely redonehttps://docs.google.com/presentation/d/1mOu_S_HuGJ7VmLbSBwwPBFuU9zt0-vck8D6lbTyohi4/edit?slide=id.ak_s12#slide=id.ak_s12

+Bakcgrounder must drive Visual communication so I'm going to do it slide by slide to fill in the gaps - branding is done, now the video storytelling is the next branding element I need to pull together then I can add content that fills in the background distinct from the video and the dashboards & the app:

 Here is a structured, highly scannable layout for a presentation slide or website graphic.
 It visualizes the continuous feedback loop between the patient's gamified routine and the clinician's automated dashboard.

 ========================================================================================